-The grapes for quality wine or region-typical quality wine (DAC) must grow in an Austrian wine-growing region.
-Landwein, or land wine, generally comes from the larger wine-growing area.
+The grapes for Qualitätswein (quality wine) or regionally-typical Qualitätswein (DAC) must grow in an Austrian winegrowing region.
+Landwein (land wine), generally comes from the larger winegrowing area.

-The wine label must contain the following information; origin, variety, vintage, quality designation, alcohol content by volume, reference to its residual sugars (i.e. dry, etc), as well as the official State control number and name of the producer or bottler.
+The wine label must contain the following information; origin, variety, vintage, quality designation, alcohol content by volume, reference to its residual sugars (i.e. dry, etc), as well as the official Federal Inspection Number and name of the producer or bottler.

-The Austrian wine law defines a maximum yield of 9,000 kg of grapes or 6,750 litres of wine per hectare for Landwein (land wine), Qualitätswein (quality wine) and Prädikatswein (classed quality wines).
+The Austrian wine law defines a maximum yield of 10,000 kg of grapes or 7,500 litres of wine per hectare for Landwein (land wine), Qualitätswein (quality wine) and Prädikatswein (classed quality wines).
 If the yield is larger, then the total volume must be declassified as a wine without origin.
 Such examples may only be sold without any reference to their origin, variety or vintage.
-Wine without protected geographical indication may only be sold if there is no declaration of origin, variety or vintage on the wine label (If wine without defined origin has a declaration of variety and vintage, it must fulfil the requirements for Landwein (land wine).).
+Wine without protected geographical indication may only be sold if there is no declaration of origin, variety or vintage on the wine label (If wine without defined origin has a declaration of variety and vintage, it must fulfil the requirements for Landwein).

-Wein/wine: The term “Wein"/"wine" replaces the formerly used term “Tafelwein"/"table wine".
-"Wein"/"wine" may be offered on the market when the certain conditions are met (e.g. minimum alcohol level, minimum must weight etc.).
+Wein: The term “Wein” replaces the formerly used term “Tafelwein" ("table wine”). „Wein“ may be offered on the market when certain conditions are met (e.g. minimum alcohol level, minimum must weight etc.).

-Qualitätswein: The term “Qualitätswein” is a traditional Austrian usage for wine with a designation of origin, and replaces the Community law product designation “Wine with Protected Designation of Origin”.
-The areas of origin for Qualitätswein are the wine-growing regions.
+Qualitätswein: The term “Qualitätswein” (quality wine) is a traditional Austrian usage for wine with a designation of origin, and replaces the Community law product designation "Wein g.U." (“Wine with Protected Designation of Origin”).
+The areas of origin for Qualitätswein are the winegrowing regions.
 The indication of the product designation “Wine with Protected Designation of Origin” or its abbreviation on the label is not permitted.

-Sekt with protected designation of origin (Sekt mit geschützter Ursprungsbezeichnung): In principle, the regulation applies that Austrian Sekt g.U. may be offered on the market exclusively in connexion with the supplemental terms “Klassik“, “Reserve“ or “Grosse Reserve” (Grande Reserve), under the appurtenant conditions laid down by decree.
+Sekt with protected designation of origin (Sekt Austria): In principle, the regulation applies that Sekt Austria (PDO) may be offered on the market exclusively in connexion with the supplemental terms Sekt Austria (PDO), Sekt Austria Reserve (PDO) or Sekt Austria Große Reserve (PDO) (Grande Reserve), under the appurtenant conditions laid down by decree.